Green Crab Spider

 Description

-The green crab spider has spines, and the entire body and legs are pale green to silvery white.
+The green crab spider is mostly smooth, with with few spines on the legs, and the entire body and legs are pale green to silvery white.
 Sometimes it has pink markings.
 Like other crab spiders, its legs extend outward from the sides, and it can walk in any direction.
-Learn more about the green crab spider and other foliage flower spiders in their group page.
+The green crab spider blends in well with the broad leaves of shrubs where it lives and hunts.

 Other Common Names